 Coordination of safety and environmental LRA reviews.

-Coordination of the staff’s final recommendation for the approvaldisapproval of a renewed license.
+Coordination of the staff’s final recommendation for the approval or disapproval of a renewed operating license.

-Ensuring adequate training is developed and made available to NRR staff and .
+Ensuring adequate training is developed and made available to NRR staff and Regions.

-Development and control of the license renewal Standard Review Plan (SRP-LR),, and LRIP.
+Development and control of the license renewal Standard Review Plan (SRP-LR), the Generic Aging Lessons Learned (GALL) Report, interim staff guidance, regulatory guides and generic communications related to license renewal, and LRIP procedures.

-Technical and inspection support for the review and inspection of license renewal applicants programs and activities.
+Technical and inspection support for the review and inspection of license renewal applicant’s programs and activities.

 Development of an adequate training program for NRC license renewal activities.